 October 09, 2020

-Emotion in a Digital Age examines how emotion is understood, researched and experienced in relation to practices of digitisation and datafication said to constitute a digital age.
+Emotion in the Digital Age examines how emotion is understood, researched and experienced in relation to practices of digitisation and datafication said to constitute a digital age.
 The overarching concern of the book is with how emotion operates in, through, and with digital technologies.
-The ...
+The...

 November 25, 2019